JJ/hoborg/text/text.md

 bucket with another on top, body and head.
 Which goes to account for the name mechanical man, but when I first saw him that what I though about.
-It was even steaming a little bit, because he's not actually mechanical, you see, it's also fuel-powered ad some electrical cables to spark it to motion whenever it's needed.
+It was even steaming a little bit, because he's not actually mechanical, you see, it's also fuel-powered ad some electrickal cables to spark it to motion whenever it's needed.
 Or something like that.
 I didn't built it, I just carry it from one place to another.